jtejedera/icinga2_api_request/README.md

 This project is a simple example of how to collect Icinga2 events StateChanges from the API.

-It's build with Node.js, Express.js and Socket.io ready to send realtime updates to a Frontend app.
+It's built with Node.js, Express.js and Socket.io ready to send realtime updates to a Frontend app.

 ## Project configuration
 * First, add a new user to Icinga2 API and a new Icingaweb2 user.